YoursTrulyInarius/Menu-Name-C-assignment-/README.md

-no# YoursTrulyInarius - C# Assignments
+# YoursTrulyInarius - C# Assignments

 This repository contains my C# programming assignments, refactored for maximum compatibility and ease of use.